 Image compression standard established in 1992 and widely used for areas such as the web and digital photography.
 Often shortened to the file extension. “jpg.”

-- JPEG support millions of colors.
+- JPEG support millions of colours.

 - However, they keep file size down.

-- Jpegs are compressed which we called lossy compression meaning images data thrown away as they saved depending the level of compression you are choosing.
+- Jpegs are compressed which we called lossy compression meaning images data thrown away as they saved depending on the level of compression you are choosing.

 Gif means Graphic Interchange Format.